 - PMP 101, Project Management Fundamentals (or equivalent work experience) is the prerequisite for all other modules.
 The subsequent modules may be taken in any order.

-- A six day, in-person, intense exam preparation course.
+- A five day, in-person, intense exam preparation course.

 - A seven-week, five-module professional development program focused on process improvement through the DMAIC method.
 In person and online learning.
 Only 5 days required in person.
 Qualifies for 70PDUs from PMI.